Religious Mayors, School Appointments, and Teenage Pregnancy: Introduction

-We test alternative mechanisms finding no significant effects.
-One key possibility is that teenage births may respond to reduced availability of free contraceptives in public health clinics.
-We find no change in contraceptive availability, with tight confidence intervals for the most common.
-Another possibility is that access to abortion could be reduced.
-Abortions are not directly observable because they are illegal in most situations.
-We use documented fetal deaths and abortion-related hospitalizations as proxies and find no differences.
+We find evidence the mechanism operates through bureaucratic appointments.
+Pentecostal mayors replace school principals at higher rates, and municipal schools under their governance become 12.5 percentage points less likely to offer sexual education, while state schools in the same municipalities, where mayors lack administrative authority, show no change.
+Effects are concentrated in municipalities where schools were already offering sex education before the election, and do not vary with the local evangelical population share, pointing to institutional control of schools rather than diffusion of religious values in the community.

-A natural concern is that Brazil's party system is notoriously fragmented and ideologically fluid, leading scholars to question whether party labels convey meaningful policy commitments \citep{Mainwaring1999, Desposato2006}.
-However, PSC and PRB represent a distinct institutional arrangement: they emerged directly from major Pentecostal denominations, recruit candidates through church networks, and function as political extensions of religious organizations rather than conventional parties \citep{oro2003church, Smith2019}.
+Other plausible channels find no support in the data.
+We find no effects on contraceptive availability at municipal health clinics, no reallocation of municipal budgets, no changes in primary care staffing, and no expansion of Pentecostal churches.
+The most visible change is in who runs the schools and what happens inside them, suggesting that policy change operates primarily through personnel discretion rather than through legislation, regulation, or spending.

-We provide several pieces of evidence that these effects reflect specifically Pentecostal ideology rather than generic conservatism.
-Narrowly electing right-wing candidates from non-Pentecostal parties produces no effect on sexual education or teenage fertility.
-The institutional ties between Pentecostal churches and their affiliated parties—including candidate selection through pastoral hierarchies and accountability to denominational leadership—generate policy commitments that other conservative parties do not share.
-The combination of large effects on the outcomes these parties explicitly target, null effects for other conservative parties, and the institutional contrast between municipal and state schools supports the interpretation that Pentecostal party affiliation operates as a credible commitment device for specific policy changes.
+These effects are specific to Pentecostal parties.
+Narrowly electing right-wing candidates from non-Pentecostal parties produces no effect on sexual education or teenage fertility, despite a sample four times larger.
+Brazil's party system is notoriously fragmented and ideologically fluid \citep{Mainwaring1999, Desposato2006}, but PRB and PSC represent a distinct institutional arrangement: they emerged directly from major Pentecostal denominations, recruit candidates through church networks, and function as political extensions of religious organizations rather than conventional parties \citep{oro2003church, Smith2019}.
+The combination of large effects on the outcomes these parties explicitly target, null effects for other conservative parties, and the institutional contrast between municipal and state schools supports the interpretation that Pentecostal party affiliation is a key element of the observed effects.